-The University's Animal Science Department offers a self-improvement, non-credit, extracurricular horse riding program entitled "Horse Practicum".
-The Practicum is open to all students enrolled at the University as well as faculty and staff.
-Although priority for riding is given to Animal Science majors, all students are welcome on a space available basis.
-Lessons offered are Hunt Seat, Dressage, Western, Trail, and Polo classes at a variety of levels.
+UConn's Department of Animal Science offers a self-improvement, non-credit, extracurricular horse riding program entitled "Horse Practicum."
+The Practicum is open to all students enrolled at the University as well as faculty, staff and the community.
+Although priority for riding is given to Animal Science majors, all participants are welcome on a space available basis.
+Lessons are offered in Hunt Seat, Dressage, Trail, and Polo at a variety of levels.
 The Riding teams are Equestrian, Dressage, Morgan Drill, Varsity Polo, and Western.

-All individuals interested in riding lessons during the fall semester must attend the mandatory practicum meeting.
+*Those interested in riding lessons and teams must attend the Mandatory Meeting.*

 OUR REGISTRATION PROCESS HAS CHANGED

 1. To register, please email your completed and signed Registration/Acknowledgement and Consent Form.